ievapudz/Course_Work/README.md

 There were two alternatives applied:
 - Sigmoid activation and BCE loss functions were called separately
 - BCEWithLogitsLoss function that wraps Softmax and BCE loss functions together.
 According to ... this alternative is more stable than the previous one.

+The whole workflow will be in `scripts/classificator.py`.
+Data processing functions are placed in `scripts/model_dataset_processing.py`.

 ## Tasks to do